ClojureBridge/drawing/curriculum/create-something.md

 However, her `update` function was no more that simple.
 She needed to update all y values in the three maps.
 Ok, she already learned how to get and update the values in the map.
-There was a `assoc` function, which will change the value in a map.
+There was a `assoc` function, which will change the value in a map, which was appeared in [More Functions](https://github.com/ClojureBridge/curriculum/blob/master/outline/functions2.md).
-[More Functions](https://github.com/ClojureBridge/curriculum/blob/master/outline/functions2.md).
 (See [http://clojuredocs.org/clojure.core/assoc](http://clojuredocs.org/clojure.core/assoc) for more info)